taltman/taltman.github.io/_posts/2020-03-03-technical-problems-COVID-primers.md

 Improved Set of Primers"
 ---

-[My apologies in advance if this write-up is not polished, as it was written in haste. -TA]
+[My apologies in advance for the draft quality of this post, as it was written in haste. -TA]

 # Summary